willbchang/chrome-read-later/README.md

 ## Feature
 - **Read Later**: Press <kbd>Alt</kbd>+<kbd>Shift</kbd>+<kbd>L</kbd> to add current tab in reading list.
-- **No delete and close**: The tab will be closed when you add it.
+- **No delete or close**: The tab will be closed when you add it.
 The link will be removed when you read it.
 - **Clear**: A button to remove all the links.

 ## Install